When Your Parent Has Cancer

 While you navigate this cancer journey with your parent, it can help to plan and prepare for some of the challenges that lie ahead.
 Knowing what to expect can help you feel more in control and less worried about change.

 While your parent gets treatment, you might notice that they have less energy than usual.
 They may be tired, and may not feel well.
 You might see them lose their hair.
 They might gain or lose weight.
 These are all common things that can happen from cancer treatment.
 Seeing your parent get sick can be scary.
 But remember, many people get cancer, have treatment, and do well.
 Share your concerns and ask questions.
 Open and honest communication is the best way to handle uncertainty.

 What You Can Do to Help:

 Spend time with your parent.
-Watch movies together, share a hug and say I love you often.
 Lend a hand when you can with cleaning or preparing meals.
-Stay positive and upbeat but don’t hide your feelings.
-It’s ok to share your thoughts and concerns.
+Try to keep a positive outlook, It’s ok to share your thoughts and concerns.
 You are all under stress and need each other for support.
 You may assume responsibilities that normally fall to the parents, but only take on what you can handle.

 Take Care of Yourself: